 New Jersey Criminal Defense Lawyer for Immigrants

-If you are charged with a crime as an undocumented individual or even a lawful permanent resident, you could lose much more than your freedom if convicted.
-For immigrants, a criminal conviction could result in detainer, removal or deportation proceedings.
-For those seeking to become citizens, a prior criminal record could eliminate that dream.
+If you are charged with a crime as an undocumented individual or a lawful permanent resident, you could lose more than your freedom.
+A criminal conviction could lead to detainer, removal, or deportation proceedings.
+For those seeking citizenship, a criminal record could eliminate that dream.
 You need a strong advocate on your side.
 If you retain us, we will make sure you know what to expect and keep you informed of developments in your case.

-- Drug offenses including distributing, manufacturing, trafficking and certain drug possession charges
+- Drug offenses including distributing, manufacturing, trafficking, and certain drug possession charges

 - Sex crimes including assault or sexual abuse of a minor

 - Homicide and manslaughter cases, including vehicular homicide